 This course looks at substance abuse counseling in the context of the family.
 The systems perspective tells us to assess the function of addictions, codependency, scapegoating and sobriety, and other related issues in the family.
+The prevention and treatment of substance abuse, and the relationship between substance use and violence, physical and sexual abuse within the context of the family is discussed.
 This course helps the advanced student to develop his or her own model of assessment and intervention in this area.
 Students are expected to apply these skills in their professional life and share with the class their reframing of past experiences from their new perspective.